Optimizing Launch Angle

 The moral is, be sure not to evaluate attack angle until the hitter has the right timing and is making solid contact towards the middle of the field.

 “Suppose a ball is hit off a tee, so that there is zero pitch speed and spin.
-Suppose further that the offset and attack angle are adjusted by the batter so that the attack angle of the bat is right along the centerline.
+Suppose further that the offset and attack angle are adjusted by the batter so that the batter’s attack angle is right along the centerline.
 Under such conditions, there is no sliding and, therefore, no friction, and the ball will exit along the centerline with zero spin.
 If the attack angle falls below the centerline, the friction will be down so that the ball will exit the bat with backspin.
 Similarly, if the attack angle falls above the centerline, the ball will exit with topspin.”
 (Nathan A. , 2015)

 Swinging down (negative attack angle) produces tremendous backspin (see Debate XVIII: Backspin) when contact occurs below the centerline.
 However, any carry gained from the extra backspin is small compared to the distance the hitter loses by cutting down through the ball, reducing energy transfer and ball exit velocity (see Dome XII: Swing in the Plane of the Pitch).